bitterbit/bitterbit.github.io/_posts/2018-07-13-parse-dashboard-for-android.md

-<img src="https://github.com/bitterbit/Parse-Dashboard-Android/raw/master/imgs/parse_dashboard_android.png" height=150></img>
-<a href='https://play.google.com/store/apps/details?id=com.galtashma.parsedashboard&utm_source=github&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'> <img alt='Get it on Google Play' width=200 src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png'/></a>

 Hi guys!
 I have built an Android mobile client for Parse a few months ago.
 In the beginning, I made it for myself but then I realized so many people can enjoy it too.

+<img src="https://github.com/bitterbit/Parse-Dashboard-Android/raw/master/imgs/parse_dashboard_android.png" height=150></img>
+<a href='https://play.google.com/store/apps/details?id=com.galtashma.parsedashboard&utm_source=github&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'> <img alt='Get it on Google Play' width=200 src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png'/></a>

-For the guys who don't know what parse is, [Parse](https://parseplatform.org/) is an [MBaaS](https://en.wikipedia.org/wiki/Mobile_backend_as_a_service) server allowing developers to fastly prototype client-side.
+If you didnt hear of parse is up until now, [Parse](https://parseplatform.org/) is an [MBaaS](https://en.wikipedia.org/wiki/Mobile_backend_as_a_service) server allowing developers to fastly prototype client-side.
 Essentially it allows you to maximize the time you put on developing your app by eliminating the need to develop a server for each project.
 Parse was made opensource after Facebook has shut it down in 2013 and is now developed by the community